ljiang2/os_intra-annual/README.md

 # os_intra-annual
 DataSet for manuscript "Decomposing the intra-annual variability of flushing characteristics in a tidal bay along the North Sea"
-Authors: Long Jianga, Karline Soetaert, Theo Gerkema
+Authors: Long Jiang, Karline Soetaert, Theo Gerkema

 This respository includes data of 30 model scenarios used in the manuscript .
 Due to the file size limit, we have splitted data each scenario into several sub-files, which should be merged upon usage.
 Each file name is named "scenario name"+".7z."+"subfile number".
 For example, "STA10.7z.011" means the 11th file of the scenario STA10.
 The scenario names and other details could be found in Table 1 of the manuscript (see below).
 The model setup is available on request.
 The contact person is Long Jiang long.jiang@nioz.nl.